collectionspace/cspace-installer/README.md

 Servers created by Terraform will have these requirements pre-installed.

-Hardware requirements: 2 cpu, at least 4GB RAM, 50GB disk.
+Hardware requirements are: 2 cpu, at least 4GB RAM, 50GB disk.

 ## Steps